stefmldk/CCCONIPHER/README.md

         --out_dir output_folder \
         --input_tsv_loc conipher_input_tsv \
         --nProcs number_of_threads \
-        --custom_colors "#1f78b4,#b2df8a,#33a02c,#fb9a99,#e31a1c"
+        --custom_colors "#1f78b4,#b2df8a,#33a02c,#fb9a99,#e31a1c" \
+        --max_alt_trees 9
 ```
-If the custom_colors argument is left out, the output should correspond to the forked CONIPHER.
+If the custom_colors and/or max_alt_trees arguments are left out, the output should correspond to the forked CONIPHER.
 Note: Colors must be provided as hexadecimal.
 Due to '#' having a special meaning in bash, the colors list must be in quotes.

 Please format the input tsv as in the example below where copy numbers A and B correspond to major and minor and only include autosomes with a number (ommit 'chr' prefix in chromosome names and exclude X, Y, M plus unassembled contigs):
 ```